jayantgulati/TerraSafe/README.md

 **AWS Config Rules**: Implements security checks, such as ensuring IAM users and root accounts have MFA enabled, and monitors for security misconfigurations.

 **AWS Organizations**: Automatically enables and configures security settings for new accounts within your AWS Organization.

+# Prerequisites

+**Before you begin, ensure that you have the following prerequisites:**

+1.AWS account credentials (access key ID and secret access key).

+2.Terraform installed on your local machine.
+You can download Terraform from the official website: https://www.terraform.io/downloads.html.

+3.Basic knowledge of AWS services such as Security Hub, Config, Macie, Organizations, IAM, GuardDuty, CloudTrail.

+4.Familiarity with the basics of Terraform, including how to write Terraform configuration files (.tf).